sabman/website/designs/blog/07-debugging-with-node-inspector.md

 3. Can I debug remotely?

-  > Yes. node-inspector needs to run on the same machine, but your browser can be anywhere.
+  > Yes. node-inspector needs to run on the same machine as the node process, but your browser can be anywhere.
 Just make sure the firewall is open on 8080

 4. I got the ui in a weird state.